parkersruth/apple-mail-snoozer/README.md

 			delete (every reminder whose completed is true) end tell

-		# handle messages flagged as snoozed without corresponding reminder	s
+		# handle messages flagged as snoozed without corresponding reminders
-		set allReminders to (every reminder in theList whose completed is false) tell application "Mail"
+		set allReminders to (every reminder in theList whose completed is false) set allReminderIds to {}
+		repeat with theReminder in allReminders
+			# set end of allReminderIds to message id of theReminder as string
+			set end of allReminderIds to body of theReminder as string end repeat
+		tell application "Mail"
 			set snoozedMessages to (every message of inbox whose flag index = snoozeColor) repeat with theMessage in snoozedMessages
+				log "processing: " & (subject of theMessage as string)

 				set hasReminder to false
-				set theMessageId to message id of theMessage as string tell application "Reminders"
-					repeat with theReminder in allReminders
+				set theMessageId to message id of theMessage as string repeat with theId in allReminderIds
-						if body of theReminder = theMessageId then set hasReminder to true
+					if ((theId as string) = (theMessageId as string)) then set hasReminder to true
+						exit repeat
 					end if
 				end repeat
-				end tell

 				if hasReminder is false then
 					# UNSNOOZING BEHAVIOR
 					-------------------------------------
-					set flag index of theMessage to unsnoozeColor # change flag set read status of theMessage to false # mark unread
+					set flag index of theMessage to unsnoozeColor # change flag
+					# set read status of theMessage to false # mark unread
 					-------------------------------------
 				end if
 			end repeat